The University of Tokyo

 - Gender and Nation in Meiji Japan: Modernity, Loss, and the Doing of History (Honolulu: University of Hawaii Press, 2014).

-Edited Volumes
+Edited Books

 - Mathieu Deflem, Hiroshi Takahashi, Dimitri Vanoverbeke, and Jason G. Karlin, eds.
 Law and Culture in Japan: Institutions, Justice, and Media (Bingley, UK: Emerald Publishing, forthcoming).